leilaicruz/Experimental_Journal/journal/2020-01/2020-01-20-FACs-as-microscopy-conditions-prep.md

 # Title: FACs experiment with the same conditions as the microscopy done to quantify the cell sizes for the pAl1-Cdc42-sfGFP strains.
+(I)

 ## Date
 20012020-23012020